 By Cars.com Staff

-Vehicle Overview Chevrolet's Tahoe Hybrid full-size SUV debuted for 2008.
-It has room for up to nine people, can tow up to 6,200 pounds and the rear-wheel-drive model gets an EPA-estimated 21/22 mpg city/highway.
+Chevrolet's Tahoe Hybrid full-size SUV debuted for 2008.
+It has room for up to nine people and can tow up to 6,200 pounds.
+The rear-wheel-drive model gets an EPA-estimated 21/22 mpg city/highway.

 Revised D-pillar and flared ends for the running boards to lessen drag